Cairns Court House Complex: Former Public Offices (Art Gallery)

 In 1929, the State Government Insurance Office (SGIO) requested that part of the Police Reserve at the corner of Shields and Abbott Streets, Cairns, be made available for the erection of a new SGIO office.
 In 1930, the Queensland Government Tourist Bureau submitted an identical request.
 In February 1933, the Public Service Commissioner reported on the requirements for an office building on the site, which would necessitate the re-location of the Senior Sergeant's Residence and the Tracker's Hut.
 In the same month, Cabinet approved that the Works Department erect an office building for and at the expense of the SGIO, and sketch plans were completed in April that year.
-By September 1933, however, the Public Service Commissioner had decided that the government would erected the building with general funding, and rent offices to various government departments.
+By September 1933, however, the Public Service Commissioner had decided that the government would erect the building with general funding, and rent offices to various government departments.

 Construction commenced in 1934, with the plans attributed to architect Raymond Clare Nowland of the government architect's office.
-The new building was constructed mainly of hinterland materials, with bricks from Mareeba and joinery from Johnston's Stratford Sawmill.
+The new Public Curator's Building was constructed mainly of hinterland materials, with bricks from Mareeba and joinery from Johnston's Stratford Sawmill.
 The principal offices and public spaces were wall-panelled and floored with local figured timbers as a promotion for North Queensland timber products.
 However, the leadlights were supplied by a Brisbane company, and the roof was clad originally with fibrous cement tiles supplied by Hardie & Co.

-The new Public Offices occupied a prominent position at the intersection of Abbott and Shields Streets, which contained the conspicuous Cairns War Memorial.
+The new Public Curator's Building occupied a prominent position at the intersection of Abbott and Shields Streets, which contained the conspicuous Cairns War Memorial.
 The building was designed to address both the adjacent courthouse and the newly established formal courthouse gardens, and the classical detailing of the facades re-affirmed the power and presence of government in the community.
 The building also was designed to be extended along Shields Street, with a repeat of the portico on the western end, but this planned extension was never undertaken.